 This document sets out the terms and conditions upon which VAC Logistics CC t/a Volunteer Adventure Corps (“VACorps”) agrees to accept you (“the Participant”) as an intern or volunteer on one of the programs offered by VACorps.
-By signing these terms, you acknowledge that you have read, fully understood, had the opportunity of obtaining legal advice and accepted all of the terms herein.
+By paying your deposit or program fee, you are entering into the agreement.

 - The Participant may apply to attend a program via the VACorps website www.vacorps.com.

 - The Participant’s application shall only be considered upon doing relevant background checks.
 These may include and are not limited to a criminal background and a credit check.

 - VACorps reserves the right to refuse the Participant’s application for any reason in its sole discretion.

 - VACorps reserves the right to amend any program or price in its sole discretion.

 The VACorps Program Fee of USD 2975 is divided into three payments: